Voldy75/localRAG/README.md

 ### 3. Querying the System

-Call the required command:
-curl -X POST http://localhost:8000/query -H "Content-Type: application/json" -d '{"question": "What is BBPS and what are its key features?", "temperature": 0.7}'

-Once your documents are processed, you can use the OpenWebUI interface to query your documents:
+Once your documents are processed, you can use the OpenWebUI interface to query your documents directly:

 1. Open http://localhost:3000 in your browser
 2. Login with default credentials (if prompted)